choldgraf/jupyter-book-DEPRECATED/content/guide/07_advanced.md

 ### Helper scripts

-* `scripts/` contains scripts to generate the textbook from the Jupyter notebooks
+* `scripts/` contains scripts to generate the textbook from the Jupyter notebooks.
+These helper scripts are all run with the `Makefile` included with this repository.
     * `scripts/generate_book.py` will generate the markdown for your book.
-       After you make any changes in `notebook/`, you should run this script via `python scripts/generate_book.py` or `make book` so your site stays up-to-date.
+       After you make any changes in `contents/`, you should run this script via `make book` so your site stays up-to-date.
     * `scripts/clean.py` is used to clean out any auto-generated files
-    * `scripts/execute_all_notebooks.py` will use nbconvert to execute all notebooks in `notebooks/` in-place.
+    * `scripts/execute_all_notebooks.py` will use nbconvert to execute all notebooks in `contents/` in-place.